 - 1/4 cup (56g) unsalted butter, room temperature

 - 2 tsp vanilla bean paste (or vanilla extract)

 - 1/2 cup (113g) sour cream

 - 1/3 cup (78mL) whole milk, room temperature

-- In a small saucepan, combine the brown sugar, flour and cinnamon.
+- In a small saucepan, combine the brown sugar, flour, salt and cinnamon.
 Whisk until they're well distributed.